Activities Montreal Québec

 This project is made possible thanks to the support of Quebec’s Ministère de la Culture et des Communications.

-The stories behind Quebec’s greatest hits: La trame sonore du Québec (Céline Dion, Robert Charlebois, Leonard Cohen, Ginette Reno and many more…)
+The stories behind Quebec’s greatest hits: La Trame sonore du Québec (Céline Dion, Robert Charlebois, Leonard Cohen, Ginette Reno and many more…)

 Alongside it, BAnQ is releasing exclusive videos about the great songs that make up Quebec’s musical DNA.
 Artists, creators or their loved ones share the anecdotes and behind-the-scenes secrets of these classics: